 DMin in Congregational Development

 This program can be completed within three years.
 However, students conducting longitudinal or more complex congregational research typically take longer, and may take up to six years.
-The following data reflects program progression and completion by students who began their programs in the period between 2011 and 2014, with the expectation that they would complete the program within six years, no later than May, 2017.
+The following data reflects program progression and completion as of 2020 by students who began their programs in the period between 2011 and 2014, with the expectation that they would complete the program within six years.

 |Total Students||# (21)||% (100)|

-The following chart summarizes DMin-Congregational Development student survey data, providing indirect evidence of student learning in classes offered in the period 2013-14 to 2016-2017.
+The following chart summarizes DMin-Congregational Development student course evaluation data, providing indirect evidence of student learning in classes offered in the 2020-2021 Academic Year.

 DMin in Preaching

 The ACTS DMin in Preaching is normally completed in three years.
 Assessment of student learning and curricular effectiveness in this program is implemented by the ACTS administrative staff.
 Click here to examine available ACTS tables that reflect assessment of student achievement of learning outcomes based on rubric scores for select sermons and for the oral exam.
-This data covers the period 2015 to 2017.
-In terms of progress and completion data, four Bexley Seabury students matriculated in this program from 2011-2014.
-Of these, two completed the program and two withdrew.
+This data covers the period 2018 to 2020 and includes aggregated scores for rubrics that reflect assessment of students’ abilities against curricular outcomes that are broken down into competencies.
+The outcomes include (1) Preach out of an articulated theology of proclamation; (2) Assess the strengths and weaknesses of one’s own style of preaching; (3) Collaborate with members of the ministry site in an ongoing process of reflecting on one’s preaching; (4) Demonstrate an acquaintance with leading authors in homiletics; (5) Demonstrate an ability to think critically; (6) Demonstrate an ability to think theologically; and (7) Develop competency in creating sermons and in preaching that is relevant to their faith